 As time has passed, the establishment of more UK vineyards has led to a considerable increase in experience and therefore wider knowledge, leading to better yields and more importantly better quality of yield.
 English sparkling wines are now hitting the top awards in many blind-taste tests across the world.

-Quob Park Vineyard prides itself in producing the best English Sparkling Wine
+Quob Park Wickham Vineyard prides itself in only targeting to produce some of the best English Sparkling Wine available

 "English sparkling wines have secured growing worldwide recognition, winning some of the most cherished awards and trophies in international competitions."